refractionPOINT/lce_doc/docs/actions.md

 ### Limiting Scope

-There are two mechanisms for limiting scope of a `report`:

-* Specifying `publish: false`
-* Prefixing `name` with `__` (double underscore)

-Setting `publish: false` is used to set the detection as strictly intermediary - the only place it will be visible is to the rule engine so it can be chained in another D&R rule, selectable by using `event: _DETECTIONNAME`.

-The `__` double underscore naming approach functions similarly to `publish: false`, but allows Services to see the detection.
+There is a mechanism for limiting scope of a `report`, prefixing `name` with `__` (double underscore).
+This will cause the detection generated to be visible to chained D&R rules and Services, but the detection will *not* be sent to the Outputs for storage.

+This is a useful mechanism to automate behavior using D&R rules without generating extra traffic that is not useful.

 ### Optional Parameters